What is a LUT?

 Generating the LUT profile data is what takes time, as a very accurate profile of any given display will be required to generate an accurate result.
 The same is true when generating profile data for a film lab profile, where film negative and film print stocks need to be accurately profiled using density measurements.

 Technical LUTs (not calibration LUTs) are easy to generate as there is no need to profile a display.
-So, any size is easy - it's just a formula to generate the resultant LUT.
+So, any size is easy - it's just a formula to generate the resultant matrix or LUT.

 This is also true of 'creative LUTs' as the approach is to make a grade and then RIP the LUT from the grade, at what ever size is required.